Eliminating Quantization Errors in Classification-Based Sound Source Localization: Loss functions

 In contrast to cross-entropy-like loss functions, an alternative approach can be explored by utilizing a loss function that aims for an ideal loss of zero.
 The MSE loss function, which also possesses a global receptive field, is defined as follows:

-It is self-evident that the direction of the gradient passed back through the MSE function ensures that $\hat{y}_i$ consistently points towards $y_i$.
+It is self-evident that the gradient direction passed back through the MSE function ensures that $\hat{y}_i$ consistently points towards $y_i$.
 In Eq.~\eqref{eq:ssl_def}, the function $\sigma(\cdot)$ is a highly nonlinear transformation when ${\kappa}_i$ is either very large or very small.
 As a result, the MSE function often suffers from the problem of gradient disappearance when $\hat{y}_i$ approaches 0 or 1, and is therefore not frequently used for optimizing classification models.